Academics

 Honors and Opportunities

-The First Year Experience Program offers 2-unit courses designed to help new students make the most of their UC San Diego education.
+The First-Year Experience (FYE) and Transfer-Year Experience (TYE) Program offers 2-unit courses designed to help new students make the most of their UC San Diego education.

 At Seventh, we provide many opportunities for talented and intellectually ambitious students to maximize their educational experience and distinguish themselves academically and professionally.